-These are the latitudes where the Sun is directly overhead at noon once a year.
-In the Northern hemisphere, on the Tropic of Cancer, that is the Summer Solstice, usually June 21.
-In the Southern Hemisphere, on the Tropic of Capricorn, that is the Winter Solstice, usually December 21.
-These solstice days are the days with the most (for Summer) or fewest (for Winter) hours of sunlight during the whole year.
+At these latitudes, the sun is directly overhead around noon on the solstices.
+In the Northern hemisphere, the Summer Solstice occurs when the sun is directly above the Tropic of Cancer, usually June 21.
+In the Southern Hemisphere, the Winter Solstice occurs when the sun is directly above the Tropic of Capricorn, usually December 21.
+The solstice days are the days with the most (for Summer) or fewest (for Winter) hours of sunlight during the whole year.

 More than "imaginary" to GOES . . .